 Is your cat scratching everything in sight?
 While this is normal behavior for your cat, it can be hard on your furniture and fabrics.
-Let’s talk about why cats scratch and what pet parents can do about it.
+Let’s talk about why cats scratch and how parents can keep them safe and healthy.

-> Why Do Cats Scratch?
+Why Do Cats Scratch?

 Scratching behavior is common in cats.
 It brings them comfort and is one way they mark their territory.
 Here are a few of the many reasons why cats love to scratch:

 Scratching helps cats keep their nails clean and trim

 Cats scratch to express themselves and share their joy and other emotions

 Scratching leaves a cat’s scent behind and marks their territory